logicalclocks/feature-store-api/README.md

 ## Getting Started On Hopsworks

 Get started easily by registering an account on [Hopsworks Serverless](https://app.hopsworks.ai/).
+Create your project and a [new Api key](https://docs.hopsworks.ai/latest/user_guides/projects/api_key/create_api_key/).
 In a new python environment with Python 3.8 or higher, install the [client library](https://docs.hopsworks.ai/latest/user_guides/client_installation/) using pip:

 ```bash
 # Get all Hopsworks SDKs: Feature Store, Model Serving and Platform SDK